Top 10 Jira roadmap plugins in 2025

 2. Easy Agile Roadmaps

-Apart from a regular project visualization, it allows its users to group issues into high-level streams of work that represent different teams or customer outcomes.
+Easy Agile is an app focused solely on creating roadmaps, helping teams align around the project vision and understand its direction.
+In addition to standard project visualization, it enables users to group issues into high-level streams of work that represent different teams or customer outcomes.

 Pros:

-Easy to use: Easy Agile Roadmaps has a super user-friendly interface that makes it easy for teams to get started
+• User-friendly interface: Easy Agile Roadmaps offers an intuitive interface, making it easy for teams to get started quickly.

 Cons: